Cyclone Batsirai: Madagascar set to be hit by huge storm’s 125mph winds

 “We are all preparing for the cyclone, in particular with the reinforcement of the roofs.
 We are using the radio to warn people who live near the sea.
 These people need to leave now," he said.

-Madagascar has suspended school classes from Friday.

-“To prepare for the cyclone, people are putting sandbags on the roofs of their houses.
-Fishermen are no longer going out to sea,” said Asmina Baonantenaina, a resident of Tamatave, Madagascar's second-largest city and largest port.
+Madagascar has suspended school classes from Friday and people are already putting sandbags on the roofs of their homes.

-As it is on the island's east coast, 340 kilometers (211 miles) east of Antananarivo, Tamatave is expected to be the first center hit by Batsirai.

 The region has been repeatedly struck by severe storms and cyclones in recent years, destroying homes, infrastructure and crops and displacing large numbers of people.